 Flying with Jetstar

-Jetstar flies from Osaka to Tokyo, a major domestic and international hub, as well as to Sapporo, Fukuoka and Naha.
-There are also direct international flights to Manila and Singapore.
+Jetstar flies from Tokyo to Osaka, a major domestic and international hub, as well as from Sapporo, Fukuoka and Naha.
+There are also direct international flights from Manila, Hong Kong, Taipei and Cairns.

 Find cheap flights to Osaka

 Osaka is easily seen via its network of subway lines.
 Fares are charged by distance traveled, but a one- or two-day Osaka Amazing Pass is a good option for visitors.
 In addition to unlimited subway and bus rides, you get discount access to 13 sites and free admission to 28 more.
 You can purchase the pass at the airport travel desk, Umeda Station and Namba Station Tourist Information Offices and at a number of hotels citywide.